Half union: Commemorative coin

 In 1915, a gold commemorative coin was issued in $50 denomination, the Panama–Pacific half union.
 It was minted in round and octagonal varieties, the latter being the only United States coin issued to date that is not round.

+Cultural portrayals

+The 1959 film Rio Bravo includes several references to $50 gold pieces, even though none were ever issued for circulation.